rick3rt/ClusterRunMonitor/README.md

 # ClusterRunMonitor

 Small python application that can be used to monitor jobs running on the cluster.
+Tested using python 2.6.6, no non built-in modules needed.

 Especially usefull when running many batch jobs, and their log files are stored in one folder (see section [Batch script structure](#batch-script-and-folder-structure))